 All The President's Men

 While the horror genre suffered from overly trashy elements in the 80s, the 70s showed that movies could be scary and have a soul.
 Brian De Palma’s landmark adaptation of Stephen King’s bestseller is a perfect example of this.
 Combining the requisite levels of gore and terror with a powerful tale of the dangers of both religion and bullying, the film surprised critics and even scored itself some Oscar nominations.
 The less said about the sequel the better.

 Following up an Oscar-winning role in The Godfather Part II was never going to be easy.
-But for 33-year-old Robert De Niro, he continued his golden run with Martin Scorsese's blistering thriller about a marine turned taxi driver who is slowly losing his mind.
-It gave De Niro another Oscar nomination and catapulted Travis Bickle, and his immortal line "You talkin' to me?", into pop culture history books.
+But 33-year-old Robert De Niro continued his golden run with Martin Scorsese’s blistering thriller about a marine turned taxi driver who is slowly losing his mind.
+It gave De Niro another Oscar nomination and catapulted Travis Bickle, and his immortal line “You talkin’ to me?”, into pop culture history books.
 Rumours of a sequel and a remake have thankfully quietened down.
 Stay away, yeah?

 Close Encounters Of The Third Kind

 After his ground-breaking blockbuster Jaws, Spielberg wisely turned down offers to direct Jaws 2, King Kong and Superman to focus on an original science fiction script that he’d written, re-teaming with Richard Dreyfuss to bring it to the screen.
 It was a huge success, both commercially and critically and perfectly encapsulated the sheer scale that Spielberg wanted to work with in his career.
 Opening in the same year as his close friend George Lucas’s Star Wars, it was a banner year for science fiction.